alexgeraldo/aw-project/back-end/backend-services/statistics-service.md

-# Statistics Backend Service ADR
+# Backend Statistics Service ADR

 ## Status

 [Proposed]

+## Context

+The backend Statistics Service division, surged from the architectural principle of spliting the backend into business oriented services.

-## Context and Description
+## Description

-Our small team is developing a new meat related app called QR Meat that allows to check on meat products and related information.
-We need to decide on how we are going to divide the in terms of Micro-frontends to ensure requirements such as modularity, reusability, flexibility, testability and maintainability.
+This service is responsible for using yearly meat industry data to calculate sustainability statistics.

 ## Resources

+Statistics are analytical data used by the application to fill out graphs and data according to yearly sustainability data of the meat industry.

-## Rest API
+## REST API

 ## Business Objects Interaction